Frequently Asked Questions

 What’s the difference between the Law School’s Co-op Program and the Drexel Undergraduate Co-op Program?

 Law school co-op placements are primarily academic in nature.
-The relationship is not one of employer/employee but of mentor/mentee.
 The placement is primarily for the benefit of the student, with a focus on the student's learning goals.

 The co-op experience is integrated into our academic curriculum, where students earn a significant number of credits and satisfy the professional practice graduation requirement.
 In the regular co-op, students earn seven (7) credits for the field work performed in the placement setting and two (2) credits for "Lawyering Practice Seminar," the classroom component of the program.
 In the co-op intensive, students earn ten (10) field credits.